tawasukha/urlcrypt/README.md

 # URL Crypt

-Library for encrypt and decrypt URL with zero dependency
+Library for encrypt and decrypt URL

 ## Installation